z-zang/lm-code-intro-react-router-fakelandia/docs/activity_1.md

 ## Introduction - Dummy Routing

-Part of this task is about practicing translating a visual design into an actual website.
+Much of this task is about practicing taking a visual design and turning it into an actual website.

 Take a look at this image the goverment of Fakelandia have provided:

 ![Homepage](./images/homepage.png "Sketched homepage")

-It looks like you'll want multiple **routes**.
-One for your homepage, and perhaps one each for the "misdemeanours" and "confession" pages?
+This is their desired homepage.
+From the header, it looks like you'll want multiple **routes**.
+Perhaps one for your homepage, and perhaps one each for the "misdemeanours" and "confession" pages?

 👉 Use `npm` to install react-router version 6